Roybrussel/fjord-adventures/README.md

 # Fjord Adventures

-Project #3 of Ironhack Bootcamp
+Project #3 of the Ironhack Web Development Bootcamp

-Fjord Adventures is a single-page Web application using the MERN stack (MongoDB, Express, React & Node.js).
+Fjord Adventures is the final project of the Ironhack Bootcamp and is a single-page Web application thats was built with using the MERN stack (MongoDB, Express, React & Node.js).

 Ideas for further development: